#6: I’m not based in a school, how do I start to teach Paws b, .b or .breathe?

 There is an introductory session available as part of the materials in the Hub, including a power point presentation and film clip, which functions well as a taster for school staff.

-You might also consider offering an entire Paws b or .b programme for free to build your experience.
+You might also consider offering an entire Paws b, .b or .breathe programme for free to build your experience.
 This not only allows the school to assess your personal suitability but also to understand the course and the impact it can have on the children and young people.
 They could then commission paid courses and of course also potentially recommend you to other schools.

 We would recommend that you use the class impact presentation facility which is part of the Hub membership.
 This will give you a presentation on how the pupils you teach responded to the course and is a great way to demonstrate to schools the impact of the curricula.